manureno/terraform-cheat-sheet/readme.md

   # Terraform Cloud configuration
   cloud {
     organization = "example_corp"
+    workspaces {
+      # one of either 'tags', 'name' or 'project' parameters is mandatory
+      name = "learn-terraform-cloud"
+    }
   }

   # As an alternative to TF Cloud, a backend may be used to store remote state